sapcc/helm-charts/system/prometheus-server/README.md

 Aggregation and alerting rules can be deployed independently of the Prometheus server instance using the `PrometheusRule` CRD.
 An example can be found [here](./examples/kubernetes-health.alerts.yaml).
 Rules are assigned to a Prometheus instance by setting labels on the PrometheusRule as shown below.
-See the `name` parameter in table above.
+Refers to the `name` of the Prometheus as describe above.
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: PrometheusRule